 Research and anecdotal evidence seem to be on the side of laser therapy, and that may help push greater sales, according to Matt Long, national sales director, companion animal health division, for LiteCure LLC in Newark, Del.

-A large percentage of clinics either have laser equipment are considering purchasing it, he said.
+A large percentage of clinics either have laser equipment or are considering purchasing it, he said.

 “It becomes significantly more accepted in the industry as more research emerges,” Long said.
 “It’s become very widely accepted over the last nine or so years.
 It’s no longer viewed as an alternative approach.”